How to Iterate HashMap in Java Example

 Orange

-Let’s create another program where we will remove the last entry of a hash map returned by the Iterator.
+Let’s take another example where we will remove the last entry of a hash map returned by the Iterator.

 import java.util.HashMap;